Updated April 16, 2021

 See important vaccine FAQs below.

-The Pfizer and the Moderna vaccines are about 95% effective at preventing symptomatic illness for COVID-19 after both doses are received, according to FDA data.
+The Pfizer and the Moderna vaccines are about 95% effective at preventing symptomatic COVID-19 illness about two weeks after both doses are received, according to FDA data.

 SARS-CoV-2 is the virus that causes COVID-19.
 The vaccines increase the body’s immune response by making antibodies.
 These antibodies block the SARS-CoV-2 virus from injecting itself into human cells, thereby preventing it from reproducing and making you sick.

-No. You cannot become infected with SARS-CoV-2, the virus that causes COVID-19, from the vaccine.
+No. You cannot become infected with SARS-CoV-2, the virus that causes COVID-19, from any of the vaccines.

-The ingredients for the Pfizer-BioNTech COVID-19 vaccine and the Moderna COVID-19 vaccine are listed on the FDA website.
+The ingredients for the Pfizer-BioNTech COVID-19 vaccine, the Moderna COVID-19 vaccine and the Johnson & Johnson/Janssen vaccine are listed on the FDA website.
+None of the vaccines contain the live virus that causes COVID-19, eggs, preservatives or mercury.

 The Pfizer and Moderna vaccines use the same mRNA technology, but contain different ingredients to protect the mRNA, maintain the pH, and stabilize the solution.
-Neither vaccine uses the live virus that causes COVID-19, and neither contains eggs or preservatives.
+The ingredients include:

-As of January 2021, COVID-19 has killed more than 350,000 people in the United States.
-This is significantly more deaths than other viruses that we routinely vaccinate against, such as influenza, which according to the CDC typically causes 24,000 to 62,000 deaths in the U.S. per year.
+COVID-19 has killed more than half a million people in the United States.
+This is significantly more deaths than other viruses that we routinely vaccinate against, such as influenza, which typically causes 24,000 to 62,000 deaths in the U.S. per year, according to the CDC.

 In addition to the high death toll, COVID-19 can also cause other long-term complications.
 The COVID-19 vaccine will save lives and decrease the likelihood of long term COVID-related problems involving the brain, heart and lungs.